 The visionary investor who fought Wall Street's high fees by creating the first index mutual fund, putting the market's returns within reach of ordinary people.

-Jack Bogle launched a quiet revolution that reshaped the global financial landscape.
-After a formative early career at Wellington Management, he was fired in a corporate struggle.
-From that setback, he conceived a radical idea: a mutual fund company owned by its fund shareholders, run at cost.
+Jack Bogle created the first index mutual fund available to the public in 1975, a move dubbed 'Bogle's Folly' by an industry built on stock-picking and high fees.
+After being fired from Wellington Management in a corporate struggle, he conceived a radical idea: a mutual fund company owned by its fund shareholders, run at cost.
 In 1974, he founded The Vanguard Group on this mutual structure.
-A year later, he made his defining move, creating the first index mutual fund available to the public.
-Dubbed 'Bogle's Folly' by an industry built on stock-picking and high fees, the fund was based on a simple, statistically unassailable premise: most actively managed funds fail to beat the market over time, so why not own the entire market at the lowest possible cost?
-Bogle spent decades as a tireless evangelist for this philosophy of low-cost, long-term investing, facing down Wall Street's establishment.
-His crusade saved ordinary investors trillions in fees, democratizing wealth building and cementing his legacy as the conscience of the investing world.
+The fund was based on a simple premise: most actively managed funds fail to beat the market over time, so why not own the entire market at the lowest possible cost?
+Bogle spent decades evangelizing low-cost, long-term investing, facing down Wall Street's establishment.
+His crusade saved ordinary investors trillions in fees, democratizing wealth building.

 1928–1945